 By Globe Trove

 One of the things that Shawn and I love doing together is snorkeling.
 There is nothing quiet like the peaceful pastime of wading through the warm waters of South East Asia while watching the marine life before me.
 Needless to say, we have snorkeled in a number of different locations.
 One that really stands out is the snorkeling on Gaya Island.
 The private island does allow people to visit just for snorkeling and they have their own conservation point that teaches you about sea life and its recovery.

 One of the most interesting things that you will see while snorkeling are a variety of clams.
 This is because a lot of their conservation work is centered around their preservation.
 I highly recommend visiting the conservation area before your swim, it makes you look at the marine life in a different perspective.

 It comes with no surprise that Malaysia is blessed with tropical treasures and marine life, making it one of the ideal spot to snorkel in.
-On the east coast of Peninsular Malaysia in Terengganu lies Pulau Redang, you’ll get to see a school of colourful reef fish and parrotfishes.
+On the east coast of Peninsular Malaysia in Terengganu lies Pulau Redang, you’ll get to see a school of colorful reef fish and parrotfishes.

-The best way to reach Pulau Redang is to book a flight into Kuala Terengganu and take a ferry from the city centre to the island.
+The best way to reach Pulau Redang is to book a flight into Kuala Terengganu and take a ferry from the city center to the island.
 There are plenty of touristy spots on the island itself and most people opt for a 3 Day 2 Night package which pretty much covers everything.

 By Singapore N’ Beyond